 To start the test watcher, run

 For more information, see the How to test FTW documentation.

 There are many things that you should change in the default template, and many more that you can change.
 For more information, check the FTW customization checklist documentation too before publishing your site.
-See also all our guides for instructions for specific customizations.
+See also tutorial and other articles in Flex Templates for Web and Cookbook categories.